hypo69/hypo/pytest/gemini - set 4/en/src/utils/ai/parse_data_types.md

 * **Add tests for other functions:** Include more tests for other functions you want to cover.

-This revised solution addresses the missing parts and provides a more robust and complete testing strategy.
+This revised solution addresses the missing parts and provides a more robust and complete testing Startegy.
 Remember to tailor the tests to the specific requirements and functions within your `parse_data_types.py` file.